 By hiring a virtual assistant (VA), you can have them focus on day-to-day account management while you focus on more high-level tasks to grow your business.
 Use a VA to handle customer service, create new content, source products, optimize your PPC campaigns, as well as daily administrative tasks such as reconciling shipments or handling any listing issues.
-Check out Jungle Scout Market to find reliable VAs for your Amazon business.
+Check out this article to learn how to find reliable VAs for your Amazon business.